RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-06-08-Trust-but-Verify.md

 * You're supposed to get a string back.
 Or a date.
 Or some other specific type.
 Do you verify you're getting the right type before working with it?
 * You're making changes to a set of systems.
 Would it help to [check connectivity](http://ramblingcookiemonster.github.io/Invoke-Ping/) or make sure the right services are running before starting?

 This all depends on your task at hand.
-You're never going to find a list of everything to watch out for, but you can always ask yourself 'what could go wrong?'
-Occasionally we have to consider our own expectations of how our code will behave.
+You're never going to find a list of everything to watch out for, but you can always ask yourself *what could go wrong?* Occasionally we have to ask this of our own expectations on how our code will behave.

 ### What Could Go Wrong With My Code?